Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: System Model

-Here, $V(l)$ denotes the coefficient of the $l$-th harmonic generated by the time modulation of the $(m,n)$-th IRS element at direction $(\theta, \phi)$.
+Here, $V(l)$ denotes the coefficient of the $l$-th harmonic generated by the time modulation of all IRS element at direction $(\theta, \phi)$.
 After OFDM demodulation, the received data symbol on the $i$-th subcarrier can be expressed as

-where here $z_{i}$ represents the overall noise contribution after demodulation.
-We assume that the noise is Gaussian with zero mean and variance $\sigma_u^2$.
+where $z_{i}$ represents the overall noise contribution after demodulation.
+We assume that the noise is Gaussian with zero mean and variance $\sigma_u^2$ at the CU receiver.
 From \eqref{eq4}, we can observe that each demodulated subcarrier symbol contains a weighted summation of symbols from all subcarriers, resulting in data scrambling across subcarriers, or say, inter-subcarrier interference.
-In \cite{xu2025tmirs}, to ensure undistorted reception at the legitimate user, the TM parameters were selected to satisfy $V(i-k, \Omega_{mn}, \theta_u, \phi_u) = 0$ for all $i \neq k$. {This is referred to as \textit{nulling scrambling} and can be achieved via closed-form rule-based TM-IRS parameter design. {However, the resulting rules do not attempt to control the magnitude of $V(0, \Omega_{mn}, \theta_u, \phi_u)$ and do not consider noise; when $|V(0, \Omega_{mn}, \theta_u, \phi_u)|$ is small compared to the noise level,} the signal received by the legitimate user will be distorted.
-Also, the resulting rules cannot be easily extended to multi-user scenarios.
+In \cite{xu2025tmirs}, to ensure undistorted reception at the legitimate user, the TM parameters were selected to satisfy $V(i-k, \Omega, \theta_u, \phi_u) = 0$ for all $i \neq k$. {This is referred to as \textit{nulling scrambling} and can be achieved via closed-form rule-based TM-IRS parameter design. {However, the resulting rules do not attempt to control the magnitude of $V(0, \Omega, \theta_u, \phi_u)$ and do not consider noise; when $|V(0, \Omega, \theta_u, \phi_u)|$ is small compared to the noise level,} the signal received by the legitimate user will still be distorted.
+Also, the resulting rules cannot be readily extended to multi-user scenarios.

+\begin{remark} During OFDM down-conversion and demodulation, the receiver filters out out-of-band harmonic replicas generated by time modulation.
+Only the in-band components that fold into the OFDM subcarriers contribute to the baseband expression in \eqref{eq4}, while higher-order harmonics outside the signal band do not affect the received symbols.
+Consequently, the scrambling stays within the original OFDM bandwidth and will not sacrifice the bandwidth. \end{remark}

-In this work, we do not aim to enforce $V_{i-k} = 0$ for all $i \neq k$ (where $V_{i-k}$ denotes $V(i-k, \Omega_{mn}, \theta_u, \phi_u)$ for notational simplicity) to achieve undistorted reception.
+In this work, we do not aim to enforce $V_{i-k} = 0$ for all $i \neq k$ (where $V_{i-k}$ denotes $V(i-k, \Omega, \theta_u, \phi_u)$ for notational simplicity) to achieve undistorted reception.
 Instead, we treat $V_{i-k}$ for $i \neq k$ as interference.
 Let us define the signal-to-interference-plus-noise ratio (SINR) of the $u$-th legitimate user at the $i$-th subcarrier as